Retrieval Augmented Generation (RAG) Examples & Best Practices

 6. Transparency: Retrieval augmented generation systems provide the specific information source mentioned in its answers – something that LLMs cannot do.

-The limitations of retrieval augmented generation (RAG) for businesses
+The limitations of retrieval augmented generation (RAG) systems for businesses

 When implementing a retrieval augmented generation system in your business, make sure to keep an eye on these sensitive topics: